kwalczak80/Speedy-cars/README.md

 ### Using Github & Gitpod

 To deploy this Django application, [The Code Institute Full Template](https://github.com/Code-Institute-Org/gitpod-full-template) was used to deploy this Django application.
-To create repository from template above the following steps were taken:
+To create a repository from the template above the following steps were taken:

 - Click the **Use This** Template button.
 - Add a repository name and brief description.
-- Click the **Create Repository** from Template to create repository.
+- Click the **Create Repository** from Template to create a repository.
 - To create a Gitpod workspace click **Gitpod**, this can take a few minutes.
-- When on the project it is best to open the workspace from Gitpod (rather than Github) as this will open revious workspace rather than creating a new one.
+- When on the project it is best to open the workspace from Gitpod (rather than Github) as this will open the previous workspace rather than creating a new one.
 - Committing work should be done often and should have clear/explanatory messages, use the following commands to make